techidaily/site-win11/source/_posts/unraveling-the-mystery-of-java-vm-error-on-windows.md

 3. In the Command Prompt window, type the following command and press**Enter** :
 `java -version`
 4. The output will list the JDK version installed on your computer and the installation date.
 5. If you have recently installed an update, check if the information checks out.
-If not, try to install the latest version available from the[Java website](https://www.oracle.com/in/java/technologies/downloads/) .
+If not, try to install the latest version available from the [Java website](https://www.oracle.com/in/java/technologies/downloads/) .

 ## 2\.
 End the Java Process in Task Manager